plumphp/plum/README.md

 packages which give you more functionality out of the box:

 - [plum-csv](https://github.com/plumphp/plum-csv) Readers and writers for CSV files.
-- [plum-json](https://github.com/plumphp/plum.json) Readers and writers for JSON strings and files.
+- [plum-json](https://github.com/plumphp/plum-json) Readers and writers for JSON strings and files.
+- [plum-finder](https://github.com/plumphp/plum-finder) Integration for the Symfony Finder component.

 Change Log